Salvadel/soc-homelab-enviornment/configurations/static-ip-assignments.md

-# Static IP Assignments
+# Static IP Configuration

 This document outlines the static IP configuration applied to each virtual machine in the SOC homelab.
 Static IPs are used in place of DHCP to ensure consistent addressing across all machines, which is critical for Wazuh agent-to-manager communication and reliable attack simulation targeting.
+For a visual overview of how these machines connect, see [Architecture Overview](architecture-overview.md).

 ## Network Information